CleverCloud/documentation/content/doc/applications/golang/_index.md

 Install any module locally or from a remote repository by passing its URL to the `install` command.
 A `Makefile` is sometimes used to define how to build, run and/or clean a Go project.
 The lightest form of a Go project is a `main.go` file to build.
 The `src/` folder was often used for source code, but using the `cmd/` folder instead is now a common practice.

-If you want to limit from where a package can be imported it [should placed](https://docs.google.com/document/d/1e8kOo3r51b2BWtTs_1uADIA5djfXhPT36s6eHVRIvaU/edit) in a folder named `ìnternal/`.
-Access to functions in `.go` files is defined depending [on their name](https://go.dev/tour/basics/3): if it starts with a capital letter it's a public functions, if not it's a private function.
+If you want to limit from where a package can be imported, [place it](https://docs.google.com/document/d/1e8kOo3r51b2BWtTs_1uADIA5djfXhPT36s6eHVRIvaU/edit) in a folder named `ìnternal/`.
+Access to functions in `.go` files is defined depending [on their name](https://go.dev/tour/basics/3): if it starts with a capital letter it's a public function, if not it's a private function.

 For a complete project, a common files/folders organization can be:
 {{< filetree/container >}}